WinterBunn/ruby-friend-list/README.md

 Class name: Article -> Capitalized A and singular, CamelCase File name: article.rb -> singular and all lowercase, snake_case Table name: articles -> plural of model name and all lowercase

+USING THE RAILS CONSOLE TO CREATE AN OBJECT Article.all
+Article.create(title: "My dear Dairy", description: "This is my dairy, do not read please") Article.find(1)
+--preferred way
+article = Article.new
+article.title= "My first book" article.description= "This is my first book that i'm creating from the console" article.save
+--other way
+article = Article.new(title: "My dear Dairy", description: "This is my dairy, do not read please") article.save